Aimpoint-Digital/apd-native-apps-public/cloudpahl/README.md

 ## HOW TO
 ### 0) Requirements
 The application requires access to the **SNOWFLAKE** database.
 Please use the **ACCOUNTADMIN** role for setup to grant the application access to this database.
+If your account does not have access to the **ORGANIZATION_USAGE** schema within the **SNOWFLAKE** database you will be unable to view cost metrics.
+If you are interested in seeing cost metrics, please ensure you install CloudPAHL on an account with access to this schema.
 *We recommend running the CloudPAHL app on an XS warehouse, with the ability to auto-scale to 3 clusters maximum.*

 ### 1) Grant Permissions within CloudPAHL App